openwdl/wdl/versions/development/SPEC.md

 $namespaced_identifier = $identifier ('.' $identifier)*
 ```

-A fully qualified name is the unique identifier of any particular `call` or call input or output.
+A fully qualified name is the unique identifier of any particular call, input or output.
+These follow the following structure:
+* For calls: `<parent namespace>.<call alias>`
+  * For calls to workflows the following structure is also permitted and is considered an alias to the above mentioned structure:
+    `<parent namespace>.<call alias>.<workflow name>`.
+Using this structure is not recommended as it will likely be deprecated in the future.
+* For inputs and outputs: `<parent namespace>.<input or output name>`

+The `parent namespace` here will equal the fully qualified name of the call containing the call, input or output.
+For the top-level workflow this is equal to the workflow name, as it lacks a call alias.

 For example:

 other.wdl